zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc721/is-approved-all.md

 title: isApprovedAll
 keywords:
 - 'pos client, erc721, isApprovedAll, polygon, sdk'
-description: 'Get started with maticjs'
+description: 'Checks if all token are approved.'
 ---

 `isApprovedAll` method checks if all token is approved.
 It returns boolean value.